travis-ci/travis-foundation/_posts/2014-03-25-cocoapods.md

 author: Fabio Pelosin
 twitter: fabiopelosin
 ---
 *Fabio Pelosin is the co-author of CocoaPods.
-Travis Foundation has secured funding for Cocoapods from [SoundCloud](http://soundcloud.com) so that Fabio can work on RVM for three months, beginning  today.*
+Travis Foundation has secured funding for CocoaPods from [SoundCloud](http://soundcloud.com) so that Fabio can work on CocoaPods for three months, beginning  today.*

 ---